 The gold card provides the full range of healthcare benefits, either free or at concessional rates.
-The white card covers the holder only for specific conditions that are accepted as being related to their war service.
-The orange card provides certain medications at reduced rates to some war vets, for example, the scheme is currently restricted to those over 70.
+The white card covers the holder only for specific conditions that are accepted as being related to their war service and a few general disabilities.
+The orange card provides certain medicines at reduced rates to some war veterans, for example, the scheme is currently restricted to those over 70.

 If you are a low income earner, you and your dependants may be eligible for a healthcare card.
-This entitles you to concessions on Commonwealth, State and Local Government health services, as well as discounted medicines under the Phamaceutical Benefits Scheme.
+This entitles you to discounted prescription medicines under the Phamaceutical Benefits Scheme and you may also be eligible for concessions offered by private companies and on Commonwealth, State and Local Government health services.

 These provide a mechanism to protect people who need to see the doctor regularly, or have tests regularly, from having to pay large numbers of gap fees which could amount to a substantial cost.
 The Medicare safety net covers a range of doctor visits and tests that you receive out of hospital.
 Families and couples need to register, but individuals are automatically registered.
 There are 3 Medicare safety net thresholds currently.